 This is one of the best things to do in Saginaw!
 The SVRC ethos is inspirational in empowering persons at risk through economic development.
-It’s set in the historic Saginaw News building and is an amazing way to shop small and support independent vendors from the community.
+It’s set in the historic Saginaw News building and is a fantastic way to shop small and support independent vendors from the community.

-They host the Downtown Saginaw Farmers Market daily in the warmer season as well, bringing extra fresh produce and local flavor to the scene.
-There are shops and eateries offering everything from handmade crafts and natural products to freshly made fares from all over.
+They host the Downtown Saginaw Farmers Market daily in the warmer season, bringing extra fresh produce and local flavor.
+Shops and eateries offer everything from handmade crafts and natural products to freshly made fares.

 - Address: 203 S Washington Ave, Saginaw (GPS)